vaibhavgits/aws-certification-cloud-practitioner-notes/notes/ec2-instance-storage/README.md

 - [EC2 Storage Shared Responsibility Model](#EC2-Storage-Shared-Responsibility-Model)
 - [Summary](#Summary)

+Amazon EC2 provides you with these storage options which can be used independently or in combination to suit your requirements:-

 ## EBS Elastic Block Store - Volumes

 **Main Information about Elastic Block Store**: